steviez/solana/CONTRIBUTING.md

 especially first time) contributors that make inconsequential changes may be closed without merging at the discretion of Agave maintainers.
 Pull requests will be deemed consequential or not on a case by case basis.
-As an example, spelling and/or grammar fixes will almost always be considered inconsequential.
+As an example, spelling and/or grammar fixes will almost always be considered inconsequential, unless they materially correct the message.

 ## Pull Requests